Go Green Brooklyn Activity Hub

 The Go Green Brooklyn Activity Hub can be found at: GoGreenBK.org

-- Built a new website that offers a comprehensive listing of local environmental news, events, and opportunities.
+- In 2016, built a new website that offers a comprehensive listing of local environmental news, events, and opportunities

-- Developed an email newsletter and various social media channels, including Twitter, Instagram and Facebook, to push content.
+- Developed an email newsletter and various social media, including Twitter, Instagram and Facebook, to promote website content

-- Total website visits increased from zero to over 8,000 during the first year ending January 2017.
-During the second year ending January 2018, total website visits almost tripled to over 23,000.
+- Increased total website visits from zero to over 8,000 during the first year of GCEF funding (ending January 2017)

 - Tripled total website visits during the second year (ending January 2018), to over 23,000

 - Increased total website visits to 36,800 during the third year (ending June 2019)

 - Posted a total of 541 Facebook posts, 226 Instagram posts, and 352 Tweets over the life of both grants

 - Built and audience of 3,042 Facebook likes, 2,588 Instagram followers and 1,132 Twitter followers over the life of both grants